tstack/lnav/docs/source/commands.rst

   relative time (e.g. 'a minute ago').
 * relative-goto <line#|N%> - Move the current view up or down by the given amount.
+* mark - Bookmark the top line in the view.
 * next-mark error|warning|search|user|file|partition - Move to the next
   bookmark of the given type in the current view.
 * prev-mark error|warning|search|user|file|partition - Move to the previous